NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Background

 Neural Radiance Fields were first proposed by Mildenhall et al. \cite{nerf2020_mildenhall} in 2020 for novel view synthesis.
 NeRFs achieved highly photo-realistic view synthesis of complex scenes and attracted much attention in the field.
 In its basic form, a NeRF model represents three-dimensional scenes as a radiance field approximated by a neural network.
 The radiance field describes color and volume density for every point and for every viewing direction in the scene.
 This is written as:

 where $\mathbf{x}=(x,y,z)$ is the in-scene coordinate, $(\theta,\phi)$ represent the azimuthal and polar viewing angles, $\mathbf{c} = (r,g,b)$ represents color, and $\sigma$ represents the volume density.
-This 5D function is approximated by one or more Multi-Layer Preceptron (MLP) sometimes denoted as $F_\Theta$.
-The two viewing angles \blu{$(\theta,\phi)$} are often represented by $\mathbf{d}=(d_x,d_y,d_z)$, a 3D Cartesian unit vector.
-This neural network representation is constrained to be multi-view consistent by restricting the prediction of $\sigma$, the volume density (i.e., the content of the scene) to be independent of viewing direction, whereas the color $\mathbf{c}$ is allowed to depend on both viewing direction and in-scene coordinate.
-In the baseline NeRF model, this is implemented by designing the MLP to be in two-stages.
+This 5D function is approximated by one or more Multi-Layer Perceptrons (MLPs), sometimes denoted as $F_\Theta$.
+The two viewing angles $(\theta,\phi)$ are often represented by $\mathbf{d}=(d_x,d_y,d_z)$, a 3D Cartesian unit vector.
+This neural network representation is constrained to be multi-view consistent by restricting the prediction of $\sigma$, the volume density (i.e., the content of the scene), to be independent of viewing direction, whereas the color $\mathbf{c}$ is allowed to depend on both viewing direction and in-scene coordinate.
+In the baseline NeRF model, this is implemented by designing the MLP to be in two stages.
 The first stage takes as input $\mathbf{x}$ and outputs $\sigma$ and a high-dimensional feature vector (256 in the original paper).
 In the second stage, the feature vector is then concatenated with the viewing direction $\mathbf{d}$, and passed to an additional MLP, which outputs $\mathbf{c}$.
 We note that Mildenhall et al. \cite{nerf2020_mildenhall} consider the $\sigma$ MLP and the $\V{c}$ MLP to be two branches of the same neural network, but many subsequent authors consider them to be two separate MLP networks.

-One should also note that in existing literature, three types of scene representation emerged; implicit, hybrid and explicit.
-In the baseline NeRF, the density and color fields are fully represented by MLPs; this is considered an implicit scene representation.
-Methods with hybrid and explicit scene representation are introduced in sections \ref{sec:speed} and \ref{sec:no mlp}, respectively.

-Broadly speaking, novel view synthesis using a trained NeRF model is as follows. \begin{itemize} \item For each pixel in the image being synthesized, send camera rays through the scene and generate a set of sampling points \blu{(see (a) in Fig. \ref{Architecture})}. \item For each sampling point, use the viewing direction and sampling location to compute local color and density using the NeRF MLP(s) (as shown in (b) in Fig. \ref{Architecture}). \item Use volume rendering to produce the image from these colors and densities \blu{(see (c) in Fig. \ref{Architecture})}. \end{itemize}
+Broadly speaking, novel view synthesis using a trained NeRF model is as follows. \begin{itemize} \item For each pixel in the image being synthesized, send camera rays through the scene and generate a set of sampling points. \item For each sampling point, use the viewing direction and sampling location to compute local color and density using the NeRF MLP(s). \item Use volume rendering to produce the image from these colors and densities. \end{itemize}

 Given the volume density and color functions of the scene being rendered, volume rendering \cite{NERF1989_Raytracing} is used to obtain the color $C(\mathbf{r})$ of any camera ray $\mathbf{r}(t) = \mathbf{o} + t\mathbf{d}$, with camera position $\mathbf{o}$ and viewing direction $\mathbf{d}$ using